The six exceptions to Northam’s mask mandate and what they mean for you

 The order says residents don’t need to prove their medical condition or explain what it is.
 Virginians are split on whether or not they agree with the governor’s mask mandate.

-“I can make my decision whether I wanna wear a mask or not,” Carl Tomlin Jr., a Powhatan man, told 8News on Wednesday.
+“I can make my decision whether I wanna wear a mask or not,” Carl Tomlin Jr., a Powhatan man, said Wednesday.
 “To me it’s socialism.”

 “I think people that just don’t want to do it are very selfish,” Diane Hancock said.
 “I don’t feel it’s a major inconvenience for people to wear a mask for an hour at the grocery store.”